88""Yb 888888 db 8888b. Yb dP 888888 dP"Yb 888888 888888 .dP"Y8 888888

 would be a pain, but it wasn't bad, definitely easier than pulling

 apart the dashboard in my truck just to replace the cabin filter.
-The

-shorting one of the integrated circuits.
+was shorting one of the integrated circuits.
 Once that was done, I

 plugged it back in, tested it before reassembling everything and